-While absolute positional encodings, as discussed in Chapter 4, provide a mechanism for Transformers to understand sequence order, they treat each position independently.
+Absolute positional encodings provide a mechanism for Transformers to understand sequence order, but they treat each position independently.
 The sinusoidal encoding offers nice properties for modeling relative distances implicitly, but it's added before the attention mechanism operates.
 Learned absolute embeddings might struggle to generalize to sequence lengths longer than those seen during training.
 An alternative approach directly incorporates the relative distance between tokens into the attention calculation itself.
 This is the core idea behind Relative Positional Encodings (RPE).

 The intuition is that the relationship between two words often depends more on how far apart they are rather than their absolute positions in the sequence.
 For instance, knowing that a verb follows its subject by one position might be a more generalizable pattern than knowing the subject is at position 5 and the verb is at position 6.
 RPE aims to make the model directly aware of these relative distances.